chaelim/apidocs/v1.0/resources/device.md

 # device resource type

 Represents a device registered in the directory.
-Inherits from [DirectoryObject].
+Inherits from [DirectoryObject](directoryobject.md).

 ### JSON representation